spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/09-eks.md

 14. Click on **Next**.

-15. The settings page is where you can configure patching schedule, securituy scans, backup settings, setup role based access control (RBAC) and enable [Palette Virtual Clusters](/devx/palette-virtual-clusters).
+15. The settings page is where you can configure patching schedule, security scans, backup settings, setup role based access control (RBAC), and enable [Palette Virtual Clusters](/devx/palette-virtual-clusters).
 Review the settings and make changes if needed.
 Click on **Validate**.

 16. Review the settings summary and click on **Finish Configuration** to deploy the cluster.
-Be aware that provisioning IaaS clusters can take serveral minutes.
+Be aware that provisioning an AWS EKS clusters can take serveral minutes.

 The cluster details page of the cluster contains the status and details of the deployment.
 Use this page to track the deploment progress.